-The Black Ball Line replaced passenger steamers of the "Mosquito Fleet" with car ferries in 1930's and the ferry system continued in private hands until 1951 when the terminals and boats were acquired by the State of Washington.
-The Port of Friday Harbor was established in 1950, developing a marina for the fishing fleet and visitors, and purchasing adjacent shoreline properties including a fuel pier, restaurant, passenger ferry landing and a commercial building.
-The Port acquired a privately developed airport in 1979 and completely rebuilt the facility to open with a new terminal and runway in 1986.
-The Port of Orcas was established in 1959 with the acquisition of a rough private airport at "Clam Flats".
-The other inhabited islands have un-staffed airports which are served by regularly scheduled and charter flights.
-Major recreational marinas, complete with fuel, repair facilities and permanent moorage are located on Orcas, Lopez and San Juan Island.
+The Black Ball Line brought a car ferry to Friday Harbor in 1930, and the ferry system continued in private hands until 1951 when the terminal and boats were acquired by the State of Washington.
+The Port of Friday Harbor, established in 1950, developed a formal marina for the fishing fleet and visitors, and purchased adjacent shoreline properties including a fuel pier, restaurant, passenger ferry landing and a commercial building.
+Today, the Port hosts an international seaplane base, commercial freight and passenger ferries, pocket cruise ships, and tour boats.
+Adjacent to the southwestern boundary of Friday Harbor, the Port acquired a privately developed airport in 1979 and completely rebuilt the facility to open with a new terminal and runway in 1986.